bbauska/JS-Programs/README.md

 define two bindings if your box’s width and height differ.
 To create a round ball, start a path and call arc(x, y, radius, 0, 7), which creates an arc going from zero to more than a whole circle.
 Then fill the path.</p>

 <p>To model the ball’s position and speed, you can use the Vec class from
 Chapter 16.
 Give it a starting speed, preferably one that is not purely vertical or horizontal, and for every frame multiply that speed by the amount of time that elapsed.
 When the ball gets too close to a vertical wall, invert the x component in its speed.
-Likewise, invert the y component when it hits a horizontal wall.
+Likewise, invert the y component when it hits a horizontal wall.</p>

 <p>After finding the ball’s new position and speed, use clearRect to delete the
 scene and redraw it using the new position.</p>